ParaFEM/ParaFEM/branches/petsc/parafem/src/tools/postprocessing/pf2ensi/readme.txt

   o Development is not yet complete but this is a working version o Partial data such as Bound Nodes, Loaded Nodes and Fixed Nodes is handled but
-    the standard ParaView application fails to correctly load such data
+    the standard ParaView application fails to correctly load such data o If the script do not work property please install or update your Unix of Linux
+    version of gawk with the command

+    sudo apt_get install gawk

   AUTHOR